 While cats are reasonably low-maintenance, with such an important job, it’s important to keep the cat’s paws in tiptop shape.

 If the cat is indoors, it will be necessary to trim the claws every 4-6 weeks as they are not naturally worn down as they would be with outdoor cats.
-Claw trimming should start during kittenhood so that the cat accepts having his or paws handled.
+Claw trimming should start during kittenhood so that the cat accepts having his or her paws handled.
 Claw trims become even more important in the cat’s senior years as they can thicken with age, and embed in the paw pad.

 A scratching post provides the cat with the opportunity to sharpen his or her claws and remove the loose outer layer of the claw.
 As a rule, the post should be 1.5 times taller than the cat.